-There may also be a biometric services fee of $85, if USCIS later notifies the applicant that he or she needs a biometric services appointment for an interview, fingerprints or other verification of identify.
+There may also be a biometric services fee of $85, if USCIS later notifies the applicant that he or she needs a biometric services appointment for an interview, fingerprints or other verification of identity.

 The biometrics fee may be payable along with the filing fee if an applicant files the Form I-130 with an agency other than USCIS.

 Applicants should check with the agency they plan on filing with to determine whether and when they must submit a biometric services fee.